hyperfield/yt-channel-downloader/README.md

 ### What's New in version 0.5.0

+- **More sites!** You can now fetch single tracks or videos from other `yt-dlp`-supported platforms — including Vimeo (requires login), Twitch, SoundCloud, Facebook, Instagram, Twitter/X, TikTok, Udemy*, and Reddit — directly from the main URL field.
+(Bulk channel / playlist fetches remain YouTube-only. *Udemy still requires the appropriate credentials/cookies for premium content.)
 - **YouTube Login and Logout**: Configure the browser profile whose cookies yt-dlp reuses for private, premium, or age-restricted downloads - no heavy-weight embedded browser anymore.
 Use `File -> YouTube login` to pick the browser and profile, and clear the configuration from the same menu when you no longer need it.
 - **Download cancellation**: Downloads in progress can now be cancelled with the "Cancel downloads" button.
+- **Format selection**: Improved the logic.

 ### What's New in version 0.4.12